htcondor/htcondor/docs/version-history/feature-versions-23-x.rst

   The given file is overwritten instead of appended to.
   :jira:`2425`

+- Reduced the default value for :macro:`MAX_SHADOW_EXCEPTIONS` from 5 to 2.
+Results from many pools revealed that once a shadow excepted running a job on a claim, retrying it usually also failed.
+  :jira:`2300`

 - When resolving a hostname to a list of IP addresses, avoid using IPv6 link-local addresses.
   :jira:`2453`